Welcome to OSX, Evergreen Edition

 Other Great Stuff

 You will not find a better password manager than 1Password.
 Fast, secure, and beautiful to boot.
 Integrates really well with major browsers and has system keyboard shortcuts for quick access.
-They even have an Android Keyboard that makes accessing your passwords on the go a snap.
-I bought a family license and forced it on my wife and mom, too.
-When my kids are old enough to start having passwords for stuff, they'll be forced into it too.
+It also integrates well with iPhone and Android for on-the-go access to your passwords with minimal inconvenience.
+I forced it on my wife, kids, and my mom, too.
+BONUS: if your company uses a 1Password business license, every employee-user gets a free family account, too!

 All of the computers in my house backup to Backblaze.